Young Stockton Girl's Emotional Support Puppy Hunted By Hawk

 She let Jack outside for a few minutes to use the bathroom while she helped her daughter inside.

-Local animal experts say it’s common for hawks to hunt house pets and recommend owners stay outside with their small animals.
+Local animal experts say it’s common for hawks to hunt house pets.
+They recommend that owners stay outside with their small animals.
 It’s advice the Bubecks now intend to follow.

 “Hopefully this saves somebody else’s pet,” Stephanie said.